ImageMagick/Usage-Markdown/color_mods/index.md

 [![\[IM Output\]](rose.png)](rose.png) ![==&gt;](../img_www/right.gif) [![\[IM Output\]](modulate_channel.png)](modulate_channel.png)

 Of course if you modify the Hue (red channel) using this method you will need to ensure the final value 'wraps' around (a modulus), rather than simply clipping the value at the maximum or minimum value (both of which is the 'red' hue).
-As such it is probably easier to just directly use the [Modulate Operator](#modulate), for Hue modifications.
+As such, it is probably easier to just directly use the [Modulate Operator](#modulate), for Hue modifications.

 #### Modulate in Other Colorspaces {#modulate_colorspace}